Oarodriguez8/SQL-ETL-Pipeline/README.md

 Upon execution, utils.py boots the logger, instantiates a file-writer appender to pipeline.log, and securely reads database coordinates from the environment.
 Step 2: Extraction

 The orchestrator walks through each registered sub-pipeline sequentially (Ventas -> Clientes -> Ordenes -> Productos -> Cashflow -> Calendario).
-For each domain, the pipeline connects to the respective source instances defined in config.py (DB_OLIVER_OLIVER, DB_RONES, and DB_BODEGAS_PEDRO) and queries the raw operational tables.
+For each domain, the pipeline connects to the respective source instances defined in config.py (`DB_EXPORT`, `DB_LOCAL`, and `DB_SUPPLY`) and queries the raw operational tables.

 Upon execution, `utils.py` boots the logger, instantiates a file-writer appender to `pipeline.log`, and securely reads database coordinates from the environment.